cjmerzbacher/understanding-systems-code/annotating-graphs/annotatinggraphs.md

 sorted_by_degree = merge.sort_values('degrees', ascending=False)
 ```

 The top 3 most hub-like nodes by degree are ESR2, TRIM25, and APP.
 The top 3 most hub-like nodes by betweenness centrality are PDZK1, APP, and ITGA4.
 ESR2 and TRIM25 are both transcription factors, which are proteins that interact with genes, as well as other transcription factors, to regulate transcription.
-By definition, these genes often have many protein-protein interactions.
+By definition, these genes often have many protein-protein interactions because of their role in the cell.

 Another hypothesis of network medicine is the **local hypothesis**, which states that proteins involved with the same disease tend to cluster in the same network neighborhood and interact with each other in a **disease module**.
 We can search the literature for a list of known disease-causing genes and use them to construct a disease module.
 We can then predict that nodes that are within the disease module are more likely to cause that disease, even if their function is not yet known.